winningproduct/learn-portal/README.md

 #### Error and Exception Handling
 - Proactive monitoring and log analysis of potential and occurred errors to provide graceful recovery and diagnostic capability for support teams.
 #### IP Rights
-- Take actions to protect unique intellectual property from your business and technical innnovations.
-Make sure that they are If applicable patented or establish a non-disclosure agreement with relevant stakeholders.
-Some of the key aspects to cover here is vendor NDAs, copyrights, compatibility of third-party licenses.
+- Take actions to protect  intellectual property of your business and technical innovations.
+Take necessary actions such as patenting, copy-right clauses and establishing a non-disclosure agreement with relevant stakeholders.
+Validate compatibility of third-party licenses.

 ## Build (Validate the Primary Assumptions)
 Execute the plan with the goal to validate assumptions (technical, requirements, business) faster and cheaper.